The Four Coolest and Three Weirdest things you’ll find in New Zealand

 Cool – Milford Sound

-There’s only one Milford Sound, and if you’ve been lucky enough to kayak the Sound or walk the Milford track, you’ll know it’s a pretty spectacular sight.
+There’s only one Milford Sound, and if you’ve been lucky enough to kayak the Sound or walk the Milford Track, you’ll know it’s a pretty spectacular sight.
 However, the famous Milford Sound is not actually a sound but a fiord, and the difference between a sound and a fiord is this; a fiord is a glaciated valley that is naturally narrow and steep-sided.
 About 20,000 years ago the fiords in the Milford Sound were carved out of the mountains by glaciers.
 A Sound on the other hand, is carved out by rivers, seaways larger than a bay, deeper than a bight, and much wider than a fiord.
-A Sound is a valley flooded by the sea following a rise in sea levels or depression of the land, or a combination of the both.
+A Sound is a valley flooded by the sea following a rise in sea levels or depression of the land, or a combination of both.

-The midnight blue colour that you’ll see in the Milford Sound is the tannin from the fallen leaves of the trees on the mountain sides.
+The midnight blue colour that you’ll see in Milford Sound is the tannin from the fallen leaves of the trees on the mountain sides.
 The eco-system is also absolutely incredible, like taking you through to another dimension.

 So there you have it, a snapshot of the cool, weird and wonderful things that we love to say are 100% unique to New Zealand.
 If you do happen to venture across the Tasman or the Pacific to visit us down under, remember we’re a friendly lot who will always show you a good time.
 New Zealand is a beautiful and enchanting country with plenty to offer: from exploring the Waitomo luminescing glow worm caves, to the erupting mud pools in Rotorua, right down to hidden gems of the West Coast Glaciers – New Zealand has plenty to be proud of.
 With its natural beauty complemented by its hospitable people you certainly won’t be disappointed!